techlab/codeigniter-smartgrid/README.md

-# CodeIgniter SmartGrid
+# SmartGrid for CodeIgniter with Bootstrap
-A PHP datagrid control for CodeIgniter framework
+A simple PHP datagrid control for CodeIgniter framework with Bootstrap